Uni-DPO: A Unified Paradigm for Dynamic Preference Optimization of LLMs: Training Details

-\paragraph{Multimodal training data.} For multimodal training, we employ the recently publicly available \href{https://huggingface.co/datasets/yifanzhang114/MM-RLHF}{MM-RLHF}~\cite{MM_RLHF_2025} dataset, which is a high-quality human-annotated preference dataset with reliable ranking rationales.
-We use only the \textit{Image} subset, which includes three question types: \textit{Long} (long-text), \textit{Short} (short-text), and \textit{MCQ} (multiple-choice), totaling approximately 50K preference learning pairs.
-We then utilize the critique-based MLLM reward model, \href{https://huggingface.co/yifanzhang114/MM-RLHF-Reward-7B-llava-ov-qwen}{MM-RLHF-Reward-7B-llava-ov-qwen}~\cite{MM_RLHF_2025}, to score the sampled responses using the human-provided critiques, to ensure both quality and efficiency.
-We apply this same set of around 50K multimodal examples across DPO~\cite{DPO_2023}, SimPO~\cite{SimPO_2024}, and Omni-DPO objectives to maintain a fair comparison.\footnote{Due to computational resource limitations, training on multimodal tasks was restricted to a 2B-parameter model.
-Nevertheless, the encouraging results suggest that scaling to larger models is likely to yield further performance improvements, which we defer to future work.}
+\paragraph{Multimodal training data.} For multimodal training, we employ the recently publicly available \href{https://huggingface.co/datasets/yifanzhang114/MM-RLHF}{MM-RLHF}~\citep{MM_RLHF_2025} dataset, which is a high-quality human-annotated preference dataset with reliable ranking rationales.
+We use the \textit{Image} subset, which includes three question types: \textit{Long} (long-text), \textit{Short} (short-text), and \textit{MCQ} (multiple-choice), totaling approximately 50K preference learning pairs.
+We then utilize the critique-based MLLM reward model, \href{https://huggingface.co/yifanzhang114/MM-RLHF-Reward-7B-llava-ov-qwen}{MM-RLHF-Reward-7B-llava-ov-qwen}~\citep{MM_RLHF_2025}, to score the sampled responses using the human-provided critiques, to ensure both quality and efficiency.\footnote{The prompt we use to call the multimodal reward model is suggested by the \href{https://github.com/Kwai-YuanQi/MM-RLHF/blob/main/llava/eval/eval_mm_reward_bench.py\#L54}{official implementations}.} We apply this same set of around 50K multimodal examples across DPO, SimPO, and Uni-DPO objectives to maintain a fair comparison.